sourcegraph/handbook/content/engineering/incidents.md

 Incidents can be reported by anyone (e.g. customers, Sourcegraph teammates) by any means (e.g. Twitter, GitHub, Slack).
 The first Sourcegraph teammate (regardless of their role) that becomes aware of an incident is responsible for taking a few actions:

 1. If the incident was reported by someone outside of Sourcegraph, acknowledge that the incident is being handled.
-2. Start an internal communication thread about this incident in the #incidents channel in Slack.
+2. Start an internal communication thread about this incident in the #dev-ops channel in Slack.
-    - All subsequent communication about this issue should happen in that Slack _thread_ (not in the top level #incidents channel).
+    - All subsequent communication about this issue should happen in that Slack _thread_ (not in the top level #dev-ops channel).
 3. Identify an engineer to triage the incident.
     - If you are an engineer and available for 30 minutes, then you should [triage the incident](#triage).
     - If you are not an engineer or are not available to triage the incident, then ask the on-call engineer to triage the incident.